Little Girl (With Blue Eyes)

 "Little Girl (With Blue Eyes)" is a non-album single by British band Pulp, released in 1985.
 It features very dark songs, far from the acoustic feel of the first album It (1983).
 The four songs from the single are all included on the 1994 compilation album Masters of the Universe.

+The single peaked at number 43 on the UK Singles Chart in September 2022.

 Track listing

 All lyrics written by Jarvis Cocker, except "The Will to Power" lyrics by Russell Senior, all music composed by Pulp.